dollarbillio/MQL/Indicators/Codes/Fundamentals/[DataSeries]IndicatorDataSeries.md

 // Example2
 [Output("Result")]
 public IndicatorDataSeries Result { get; set; }

+// Set _dataSeries into a hidden series(not displayed on the chart)
-private IndicatorDataSeries _dataSeries;
+//  but is used for calculation only private IndicatorDataSeries _dataSeries;

+// Same
 private SimpleMovingAverage _simpleMovingAverage;
 protected override void Initialize()
 {